mrrbrilliant/rithy.org/content/posts/nothing-made-everything.md

 draft: true
 ---

-What made up the universe?
-Did the universe derived from the bigbang?

-For now, the bigbang is known as the beggining of our universe, agreed by many scientist.
-If it was true, what was before bigbang?
+What created our universe, or how was the universe created?

+Was our universe a result of a big bang?

+The big bang is how we often explain the way our universe began.

+It's a theory that the universe began from a single point in space, and then began expanding.

+Over the years it has grown to be as large as it is now, and it's continues to grow.

+I wonder, what was there before this big bang?

-Let's assume that it was nothing.
-If it' was nothing, then we have got this whole univese from nothing.
-Let's talk talk about multiverse.
+If we assume there was nothing, then all that exists comes from from nothing.

-If we assume that it was something before the bigbang, then what was it or where was it?
-We don't know.

-If that is so, lets us work with what we know and what we have.
-If what we have is nothing...
+But instead of a universe, let's consider a multiverse.

+A multiverse is another theory, a theory of multiple universes.

+Within these multiple universes, everything exists.

+All of space, time, matter, energy, and information.